 - Figure out where the problem lies.
 Now a psychologist/therapist/psychiatrist can help you out with this one, but it’s important to not rely solely on them.
 As parents, you are a unique figure in your child’s life and they may disclose more information to you than to a psychologist/therapist/psychiatrist.
 Is it separation anxiety?
 Are they being bullied at school?
 Have they experienced a traumatic event related to school?
 The underlying issue is imperative to helping your child through school refusal treatment.

 - Try not to “reward” your child for staying home.
 As much as you want to make your child happy, rewarding them for refusing or avoiding school isn’t going to do much good.
 Keep a schedule that is similar to a school day and strive to “maintain peer relationships through extracurricular activities.”
 Eventually they’ll have to return to some type of school, so keeping those social skills and relationship with education is essential to future success.

 If you believe your child is struggling with school refusal or a mental health issue, it’s critical to get early treatment.
 This problem most likely won’t go away on its own, which is why reaching out to a professional for help is important.

 Asheville Academy offers school refusal treatment

-For more information about how school refusal treatment at Asheville Academy for Girls can help your daughter, call 800-264-8709 today.
+For more information about how school refusal treatment at Asheville Academy can help your daughter, call 800-264-8709 today.